On the tangent bundle and the divisor theory of a general matroid: Big and nef divisors

 One checks directly (finite case check) that \(l\) satisfies (P3), but the coefficient of \(x_{14}\) cannot be set to \(0\) without producing a negative coefficient elsewhere.

 \textbf{(P2) $\not\Rightarrow$ (P1).} Let \(M=U_{3,4}\) and take

-Then \(l\) satisfies (P2): for any flags, at least one of the two forms $x_1+x_2+2x_{12}$ and $x_3+x_4+x_{34}$ avoids the flag (Conceptually, the divisor is ``base point free'').
-However \(l\) is not the pullback of a nef divisor on \(X_E\): a nef divisor \(\tilde c=\sum_S c_S x_S\) on \(X_E\) must satisfy the submodularity relations \(c_{I\cup J}+c_{I\cap J}\le c_I+c_J\) and \(c_\varnothing=c_E=0\) (see \cite[Proposition~2.2.6]{BES23}).
-Checking these inequalities for the lift of \(l\) leads to a contradiction (one finds some \(c_T<0\)), so (P2) does not imply (P1). \end{proof} \begin{remark} In the broader context of toric geometry, Gibney--Maclagan \cite{Nef} studied analogous cones of divisors on arbitrary (possibly noncomplete) fans.
-They define three natural cones $G_\Delta \subset L_\Delta \subset F_\Delta$, and show that these inclusions can be strict.
-Their results illustrate that, for general fans, different natural notions of nefness need not coincide, a phenomenon directly parallel to the distinctions we observe in Theorem~\ref{thm:nef-definitions}. \end{remark}
+Then \(l\) satisfies (P2): for any flag, at least one of the two forms $x_1+x_2+2x_{12}$ and $x_3+x_4+x_{34}$ avoids the flag (Conceptually, the divisor is ``basepoint free''.)
+However \(l\) is not the pullback of a nef divisor on \(X_E\): a nef divisor \(\tilde c=\sum_S c_S x_S\) on \(X_E\) must satisfy the submodularity relations \(c_{I\cup J}+c_{I\cap J}\le c_I+c_J\) with \(c_\varnothing=c_E=0\) by convention (see \cite[Proposition~2.2.6]{BES23}).
+Checking these inequalities for the lift of \(l\) leads to a contradiction (one finds some \(c_T<0\)), so (P2) does not imply (P1). \end{proof} \begin{definition} A class \(l\in A^1(M)\) is \emph{combinatorially nef} if it satisfies (P3).
+It is \emph{combinatorially ample} if, moreover, for each flag, one can arrange the representing coefficients to be strictly positive on the divisors that extend the flag.
+When the meaning is clear we drop the adjective ``combinatorially'' and simply say ``nef'' or ``ample''. \end{definition}

+\begin{lemma}\cite[Proposition~4.5]{AHK18} The combinatorially nef and combinatorially ample classes form nonempty convex cones in \(A^1(M)_\mathbb{R}\), and the ample cone is the interior of the nef cone. \end{lemma}

-\begin{example} For any matroid \(M\) and any nonempty \(S\subseteq E\) the classes \(\alpha_S\) and \(\beta_S\) are pullbacks from \(X_E\); in particular they satisfy (P1) and hence also (P2) and (P3). \end{example}
+\begin{example} For any matroid \(M\) and any nonempty \(S\subseteq E\) the classes \(\alpha_S\) and \(\beta_S\) are pullbacks from \(X_E\); in particular they satisfy (P1) and hence are nef. \end{example}

 The following proposition explains the geometric meaning of (P2) and (P3) in the realizable case.